 Another potential drawback to a hosted phone system derives from its cost structure.
 As it has a monthly recurring service charge, its total cost of ownership over the lifespan of the phone system is typically higher than if you had bought the system outright and hosted it in your space.

-What is a Non-Hosted Phone System?
+What is a Non-Hosted (On-Premise) Phone System?

 A non-hosted phone system is a more traditional telecommunications service that is hosted within your office.
 Using a non-hosted system eliminates the need for reliance on an external company to manage your telephone system because the user owns and maintains the system independently.